-Objective: To develop a specialized statewide prevention initiative focused on reducing the recent growing trend of methamphetamine use/abuse.

 Strategy: The RFP required all subrecipients to implement an initiative on prescription drug use/abuse level.
 The goal is to decrease the prevalence of this problem by increasing community and state awareness of prescription drug abuse.
 Implementation began on April 1, 2009.

 Indicator: Development of the RFP to include requirements and the implementation of the initiative within communities and be reported in annual progress reports.

+Measuring Changes in Indicator: Documentation will be kept that programs have implemented these activities, based on monitoring conducted during regularly scheduled biannual on-site visits.
+Goal: Create a Culturally Competent service delivery system.

-Funding: SAPT Block Grant Timeline: Ongoing Goal: Create a Culturally Competent service delivery system.
-Objective: To develop culturally competent programs, practices and policies.
-Strategy: All funded agencies are required to incorporate cultural competence within their memorandum of understanding.
-BADA will continue to encourage al funded agencies to utilize the Cultural Competence self-test.
+Strategy: All funded agencies are required to incorporate cultural competence within their Memorandum of Understanding.
+BADA will continue to encourage all funded agencies to utilize the Cultural Competence self-test.

 Indicator: Submission RFP requirements include addressing cultural competence in annual RFP application.

-Funding: SAPT Block Grant and SPF SIG Timeline: Ongoing
+Measuring Changes in Indicator: Documentation will be kept that programs have implemented these activities, based on monitoring conducted during regularly scheduled biannual on-site visits.